Read Our Brochure

 Note that donations to WTRPF are not tax deductible.

 To pay by credit card, click the following button

 A steering committee made up of people from NWTRCC operate the fund.
 We welcome others who would like to serve on the steering committee.
 Contact us if you would like to serve.

-Shulamith Eagle (Pennsylvania), Steve Leeds (California), Bill Ramsey (Vermont), Peter Smith (Indiana), and Shirley Whiteside (Colorado)
+Shulamith Eagle (Pennsylvania), Steve Leeds (California), Bill Ramsey (Massachusetts), Peter Smith (Indiana), and Shirley Whiteside (Colorado)

 Why we do it